 - vpcId: ${secondary.id}

-The vpcs property associates the zone with one or more VPCs, making DNS records resolvable only within those VPCs.
+Private zones respond only to queries from associated VPCs.
+The vpcs property lists VPC IDs where this zone resolves.
 Each VPC must have enableDnsHostnames and enableDnsSupport set to true.
 Private zones conflict with delegationSetId since delegation sets only work for public zones.

 Beyond these examples

-These snippets focus on specific zone-level features: public and private zone creation, subdomain delegation, and VPC associations.
+These snippets focus on specific zone-level features: public and private zone creation, subdomain delegation with NS records, and VPC associations for private DNS.
 They’re intentionally minimal rather than full DNS configurations.

-The examples may reference pre-existing infrastructure such as VPCs with DNS support enabled for private zones.
-They focus on configuring the zone rather than provisioning DNS records or VPC infrastructure.
+The examples may reference pre-existing infrastructure such as VPCs with DNS support enabled (for private zones) and parent zones (for subdomain delegation).
+They focus on configuring the zone rather than provisioning all DNS records.

 To keep things focused, common zone patterns are omitted, including: